carsonfeng/CodeGPT/README.md

 git commit
 ```

-`codegpt` will generate the commit message for you and pass it back to Git.
+`zcode` will generate the commit message for you and pass it back to Git.
 Git will open it with the configured editor for you to review/edit it.
 Then, to commit, save and close the editor!

 ```sh
 $ git commit